IS NOW PART OF THE NEW

 - How to appeal the denial of a permit, license, or application?

-While a private marina cannot directly received a grant under the AWAF program, they can work through a public local agency to secure a grant to abate an abandoned vessel in their marina.
+While a private marina cannot directly receive a grant under the SAVE program, they can work through a public local agency to secure a grant to abate an abandoned vessel in their marina.
 Section 525(d)(1)(A) of the Harbors and Navigation Code states:

 This section clearly indicates that grants must be awarded to public local agencies.
 Those agencies may use such grant funds to remove vessels from navigable waterways, or adjacent public property, or private property with landowner's consent.
 Furthermore, this section does not differentiate, limit, or restrict how the law is applied to private property; as long as the abandoned vessel in a private marina qualifies generally under the law, a public local agency may apply for grant funding to remove that vessel.

-The grant covers average costs to remove, store and/or dispose of abandoned vessels and other navigational hazards.
+The grant covers average costs to remove, store and/or dispose of abandoned vessels, marine debris, and other navigational hazards.
 Extra consideration will be given to applicant agencies that are proactive in keeping abandoned vessels off California's waters and that maintain a navigational hazard abatement plan.
-Note: The removal of commercial vessels is not reimbursable.
-Resources for commercial vessels may be available through CalRecycle or State Lands Commission.

 DBW reimburses grantees for actual expenditures once a written request is submitted for completed work.
 Grantees must substantiate such requests by submitting the Reimbursement Claim Form and invoices to DBW, which must include (in triplicate) all receipts, invoices, and other instruments of proof of payment.
 Photos of vessels or other navigational hazards must be provided including CF number or other identifying information if possible.

 A grant awarded by DBW shall be matched by a 10-percent contribution from the local agency receiving the grant.
-AWAF recipients are required to expend their 10-percent contribution before receiving reimbursement from the AWAF program.
-The contribution may be rendered in cash, or through in-kind contributions which must be verified, and are at the discretion of DBW.
-These contributions may include (but are not limited to) the following:
+SAVE recipients are required to expend their 10-percent contribution before receiving reimbursement from the SAVE program.
+The contribution may be rendered in cash or through in-kind contributions which must be verified, and are at the discretion of DBW.
+These contributions may include the following:

 No. Work cannot commence nor expenses incurred prior to an approved grant agreement being in place.

-- The GRANTEE must comply with California law regarding titles and liens in conjunction with each vessel, including those provisions set forth in the Harbors and Navigation Code Chapter 3, Article 1 regarding wrecked and salvaged vessels.
+- The GRANTEE must comply with California law including those provisions set forth in the Harbors and Navigation Code Chapter 3, Article 1 regarding wrecked and salvaged vessels.

 - The GRANTEE must secure bids from vendors through the competitive bid process to select a contractor / subcontractor to perform the work defined in their contract grant agreement.